Why should you attend?

 Join us in London on September 20-21 for our anticipated 6th Annual Summit.

-New for 2023, the Summit will split into two individual work streams, with a focus on Fraud and Financial Crime topics addressed separately.
+Join us for an extensive two-day Summit focusing on topical areas within both Fraud and Financial Crime.
 Featuring presentations, panel discussions and insights from more than 30 industry professionals, this is the forum for like-minded professionals to network, exchange ideas and advance their knowledge.

 Keynotes and plenary sessions